 The symptoms listed above indicate that it's time to book a veterinary appointment for your cat, however, the symptoms listed below are much more serious.
 If your cat shows any of the following symptoms urgent veterinary care is required.

-If you are unclear whether your cat's symptoms are indicative of an emergency, contact us right away and we can help you decide.
+If you are unclear whether your cat's symptoms need urgent care or if they are indicative of an emergency, contact us right away and we can help you decide.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.